General Antoine Richepanse

 Cause of Death: Illness

-Place of Death: Basse-Terre, France
+Place of Death: Basse-Terre, Guadeloupe

-Arc de Triomphe: East
+Arc de Triomphe: RICHEPANCE on the east pillar

 In April of 1797 General Richepanse took command of the chasseurs à cheval of the Army of the Sambre and Meuse under Lefebvre.
 After assisting with the crossing of the Rhine at Neuwied, he charged the enemy at Bendorf and seized Frankfurt.
 Service in the Army of Italy and the Army of the Greater Alps followed, and in September of 1799 he was serving in Grenier's corps.
-Two months later General Championnet promoted Richepanse on the battlefield at Fossano for his excellent leadership.
+Two months later General Championnet promoted Richepanse to général de division on the battlefield at Fossano for his excellent leadership.